Beneficiaries of a New York estate have the right to:

 An estate accounting is a document that details every transaction that occurred in the estate and provides some summaries and explanations of the transactions.
 The document consists of various schedules in a court-approved format and complying with general accounting standards.
 At a minimum, the estate accounting includes schedules listing line by line all of the assets that are a part of the estate, all of the expenses of the estate, all income of the estate, and proposed distributions of the estate.

 Executors or administrators of an estate do not have an automatic obligation to file an accounting of the estate.
 But once the beneficiaries request an accounting, executors and administrators have to provide one.

-If beneficiary and executor/administrator agree to an informal accounting, it might work, as long as the beneficiary is satisfied they have all the information.
-An informal accounting does not have to be filed with the court, it’s just provided to a beneficiary.
-A beneficiary might be asked to approve the informal accounting before any distribution is made.
+If a beneficiary and an executor/administrator agree to an informal accounting, it might work, as long as the beneficiary is satisfied, they have all the information.
+When an executor files an informal accounting, they don’t have to file it with the court.
+They can just provide it to the beneficiaries.
+An executor may ask a beneficiary to approve an informal accounting before the executor makes distributions of estate funds.

 If the beneficiary is not satisfied with an informal accounting, they can ask for a formal accounting.
 If the executor/administrator fails to provide one, the beneficiaries can compel the executor/administrator to provide one.
-If the executor/administrator is ordered by the court to provide an accounting, they usually do, or get removed by the court.
-Sometimes they provide incomplete or fraudulent accountings.
+If the executor/administrator is ordered by the court to provide an accounting, they usually do or get removed by the court.
+Sometimes they provide an incomplete or fraudulent accounting.
 Beneficiaries can sue to challenge those accountings and get the money that the executor/administrator may be keeping from the beneficiaries.

-If you are looking for a New York estate attorney who protects rights of beneficiaries of a New York estate, call Albert Goodwin, Esq. at (212) 233-1233.
+If you are looking for a New York estate attorney who protects the rights of beneficiaries of a New York estate, you can call Albert Goodwin, Esq. at (212) 233-1233.